rahulsingh321/toy-robot/README.md

 #### How to run robot ?

-Just run this command - `ruby robot/simulator.rb`
+Just run this command from root directory of the application -

+`ruby robot/simulator.rb`